iLert/docs/integrations/signalfx.md

 ### Create a search <a id="create-action-sequences"></a>

-1. Go to SignalFx and then to **Alerts.** Create a detector or edit an existing detector for triggering incidents.
+1. Go to SignalFx and then to **Alerts.** Create a detector or edit an existing detector for triggering alerts.

 ![](../.gitbook/assets/detectors.png)